We’d like to apologise for the use of the C-word in this article’s title.

 October has become prime shopping season for high street and online retailers alike, with the latter claiming a larger slice of our festive spending every year.

-While footfall was significantly down across the UK last December, online shopping broke new records with a 14.7 per cent value increase over 2016’s figures.
+While footfall was significantly down across the UK last December, black friday and Christmas online shopping broke new records with a 14.7 per cent value increase over 2016’s figures.

 However, growing markets attract chancers and fraudsters, keen to cash in on gullible or unobservant consumers.